 However, Waltze wanted to live his newly-found passion and became a windsurfing instructor in Maui.

 Ho'okipa, My Love

-One day, Mike was driving along Hana Highway, when saw something he couldn't believe - huge waves breaking outside at Ho'okipa Beach Park, and howling winds invading the area.
+One day, Mike was driving along Hana Highway when he saw something he couldn't believe - huge waves breaking outside at Ho'okipa Beach Park and howling winds invading the area.

 Waltze immediately knew this was his place.
 And there was no one out there enjoying these pristine conditions.

 Back in the day, the "Windsurfer" was a massive heavy weapon that didn't fit the conditions you usually get in Maui.

 So Mike Waltze decided to introduce a few changes - foot straps on a 7-foot surfboard.